dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-post.md

 This example takes less than 5 minutes to complete.

 :::caution
-The HTTPS Outcalls feature only works for sending HTTP POST requests to servers or API endpoints that support **IPV6**.
+The HTTPS outcalls feature only works for sending HTTP POST requests to servers or API endpoints that support **IPV6**.
 :::

 ## What we are building